Why You Might Want Multiple Savings Accounts

 A separate savings account can help you budget for significant annual expenses.
 For example, if you pay property taxes and homeowners insurance annually instead of using an escrow account, you might want to add to a savings account every month to build up the funds you need.
 By chipping away at annual costs, you avoid spending shocks throughout the year.

 If you’ve merged your finances with a spouse or partner—but you both want some autonomy—it may make sense to open several savings accounts.
-Each of you might keep your own account for things you want to spend on guilt-free.
+Each of you might keep an individual account for things you want to spend on guilt-free.
 Another account might be a shared account for joint goals and expenses.
 Discuss how you want to handle finances, and design a system that works for everybody.

 If you’re fortunate enough to have significant cash savings, you might open savings accounts at different banks to keep your account balances below FDIC insurance limits.
-The $250,000 limit is typically per account per institution, so keeping excess amounts at a different institution helps you stay safe (just make sure the bank is under separate coverage).
+The $250,000 limit is typically per account per institution, so keeping excess amounts at a different institution helps you stay safe (make sure the bank is under separate coverage).
 That said, it may be possible to have more than $250,000 in one bank—ask a bank staff member for details.

 How to Use Multiple Savings Accounts

 Now that you understand the benefits of having more than one account develop a strategy and take action.

 Online banks offer the easiest approach to using more than one savings account.
 For example, Ally Bank allows you to open an unlimited number of savings accounts, and other banks also offer subaccounts.
 Benefits of online banks include: